-For safety, air conditioner must be grounded.
-This air conditioner has a power supply cord with a three-prong grounding plug.
-To minimize possible electrical shock hazards, the power cord must only be plugged into a matching grounding wall receptacle in accordance with the National Electrical Code (and any applicable local codes and ordinances).
-If an appropriate grounding-type wall receptacle is not available, it is the responsibility of the consumer to have a properly grounded wall receptacle installed by a qualified electrician.
+For your personal safety, air conditioner must be earthed.
+This air conditioner includes a power supply cord with an earthing plug.
+To minimize possible electrical shock hazard, the power cord must only be plugged into a matching earthing wall receptacle that complies with all applicable codes and ordinances.
+If a matching earthing-type wall receptacle is not available, it is the responsibility of the consumer to have a properly earthed wall receptacle installed by a qualified electrician.

-If codes permit, and a separate grounding wire is used, have a qualified electrician determine if grounding path is adequate and uninterrupted by plastic, nonmetallic gaskets, or other insulating (non conductive) materials.
+If codes permit, and a separate earthing wire is used, have a qualified electrician determine if earthing path is adequate and uninterrupted by plastic, nonmetallic gaskets, or other insulating (non conductive) materials.

 Do not use an extension cord.
-If air conditioner power cord cannot reach wall receptacle, have a qualified electrician install an appropriate receptacle closer to unit.
+If power cord supplied with air conditioner is too short, have a qualified electrician install an appropriate receptacle closer to unit.